ericpfp/spam-spotify-song/README.md

 ## notes

-spotify's ratelimits are kinda hefty so youll have to wait a long time if u get rate limited, but adding 1k songs should be ez and sorta fast
+if u get a lot of failed requests then try to [create another API token](https://developer.spotify.com/console/post-playlist-tracks/) and put it in your `.env` file.